moorelabvanderbilt/moorelabwiki/mouses/genotyping.md

 * Tris-HCl, 40 mM
 * PCR machine

-Add
+Add 75 uL NaOH to each tail clipping.
+Make sure the clipping is submerged in the NaOH - vortexing the tubes can help with this.

+Place in the PCR machine at 95&deg;C for 30 min.

+Remove the tubes and vortex.
+There may be undigested hair in the mixture; this is normal.

+Add 75 ul Tris-HCl to each tube and vortex again.

+This mixture contains your DNA and can be used in PCR protocols.
+It can also be stored at 4&deg;C for a long time.

 ## Clean prep
 For some PCR protocols, the dirty prep does not amplify reliably.
 For these, you have to use a cleaner DNA prep kit, like the [QIAGEN DNeasy Blood and Tissue Kit](https://www.qiagen.com/us/shop/sample-technologies/dna/genomic-dna/dneasy-blood-and-tissue-kit/), which you can buy from the Core.

 Simply follow the directions in the kit to get more pure DNA.
 However, the full protocol is much more labor intensive and takes longer than the dirty prep, so if the dirty prep works for your PCR protocol, use that instead.

-The only protocol that we currently have that requires the clean prep is the SAP protocol.
+The only protocol that we currently have that requires the clean prep is the [SAP protocol](/mouses/mouse-strains#sap).

 # PCR Amplification
 *This is a general overview of PCR that could be adapted for any gene.
 For PCR mixes and protocols to use with specific mouse strains, see [this page on mouse strains](/mouses/mouse-strains).*